TERITORI/teritori-dapp/CONTRIBUTING.md

 ### Deployments

-#### Frontend
+#### Applications

-We use [Netlify](https://www.netlify.com/) for deploying our frontend applications.
+We use [Netlify](https://www.netlify.com/) for deploying our web frontend applications.
 When a pull request is merged into the main branch, a new build is triggered on Netlify.

 Here are the steps to follow: